What’s the next best thing to coding? The code editor, of course!

 (Okay, it looks like I’m obsessed with notebooks catching fire, but you get the point, right?!)

 This might as well be argued against in the court of developer rights (if such a thing exists), but the truth of the matter is that developers rarely sacrifice their whims for the common good.

 For instance, a hardcore Sublime Text enthusiast will ever fully embrace any of the JetBrains’ excellent editors and will find every opportunity to point at its memory-hungry nature and slower performance.

-Same goes for tabs vs. spaces (or even two-space tabs vs. four-space tabs) — you’re naive if you think that the programmers on your team will not lock horns.
+The same goes for tabs vs. spaces (or even two-space tabs vs. four-space tabs) — you’re naive if you think that the programmers on your team will not lock horns.

 In such cases, an online editor is a boon — you decide the settings for projects (even how the code should be formatted), and it will simply refuse to accept work until it adheres to all the standards.
 Harsh on the individual, perhaps, but great for the project!